hariprashanth97/HelloWorld/README.md

 # HelloWorld
-A simple Helloworld app to send hello world message to a user
+A simple Helloworld app to send hello world message to a user.